shkolnick-kun/yafl/doc/C-Manual.md

 The basic type for all **EKF** control blocks is `yaflEKFBaseSt`.
 It is initialized with `YAFL_EKF_BASE_INITIALIZER` macro.
 In the example above we gave the initial explanation of its work.
 Now let's go deeper.

-We will use numpy code to explain stuf so you should learn something about numpy.
+We will use numpy code to explain stuff so you should learn something about numpy.

 #### State transition function
 Here is the basic definition: